marioy47/blog-site/posts/start-developing-flutter-in-mac/index.md

 - `F10` - Step Over
 - `F11` - Step In
 - `Shift+F11` - Step Out

-> Change ctrl instead of cmd for windows users.

 There are a lot of useful shortcuts that can be [viewed in this excellent blog post](https://medium.com/flutter-community/flutter-visual-studio-code-shortcuts-for-fast-and-efficient-development-7235bc6c3b7d)